How to do market research

 Market research helps you:

-• craft marketing that resonates with the right audience
+- Craft marketing messages that resonate with the right audience.

 Types of market research

-Before you start gathering data, understand the different research approaches available.
+Before you start gathering data, it helps to understand the different research approaches available.
 Each type serves a different purpose and fits different budgets.

 Primary vs secondary research

-• Primary research: you collect new data directly from your target customers through surveys, interviews, focus groups, or product testing
+Primary research involves collecting new data directly from your target customers through surveys, interviews, focus groups, or product testing.
+You control what questions get asked, and the results are specific to your business.

-• Secondary research: you analyse existing information from industry reports, government data, competitor websites, or published studies
+Secondary research involves analysing existing information from industry reports, government data, competitor websites, or published studies.
+It's typically faster and cheaper than primary research, making it a good starting point.

 Qualitative vs quantitative research

-• Qualitative research: explores the "why" behind customer behaviour through open-ended questions and conversations
+Qualitative research explores the "why" behind customer behaviour through open-ended questions and conversations.
+It's useful for understanding motivations, preferences, and pain points in depth.

-• Quantitative research: measures trends and patterns through structured surveys and numerical data, often asking how likely to recommend a brand a customer might be on a scale of 0 to 10
+Quantitative research measures trends and patterns through structured surveys and numerical data.
+For example, you might ask customers how likely to recommend your brand they are on a scale of 0 to 10.

 If you run a small business, start with secondary research to understand the landscape, then conduct primary research to validate specific assumptions about your customers.